Is Vinyl Siding Recyclable?

 In order to prepare and sort your vinyl siding for recycling you need to first separate it into different categories based on color or type of material used in its construction.
 You should also remove any nails or staples that may be attached before taking it to a recycling center.
 Finally you should check with your local center to see if they accept certain types of plastics as some centers only take specific kinds for processing purposes.

-Similarly, see if you can recycle pencil shavings.
+Similarly, see if you can recycle vinyl.

 Where Can You Find a Recycling Center to Take Your Vinyl Siding?